Skip to main content

 Objections by Levypayers

-2. Attempts will be made to see if further explanation of the assessment or provisions of the law can remove misunderstanding and bring about agreement to the original assessment.
-In other cases, after consideration of the fresh and further information, a revision of the assessment may be proposed by the Construction Industry Council (“the Council”) in settlement of the queries / disagreement.
+2. Attempts will be made to provide a further explanation of the assessment or provisions of the law to address the levypayer’s queries and / or concerns and reach an agreement on the original assessment.
+In other cases, after considering the new and further information provided, the Council may propose a revision of the assessment as a settlement of the queries / points of disagreement.

-3. In case where no agreement is possible, the contractor may consider referring his objection to the Objections Board for determination.
+3. In case where no agreement is reached, the levy payer may serve a notice of objection on the Council.
+In such case, the objection case shall be referred to the Objections Board (“OB”) for determination.

 Acknowledgement of Objections